 We always planned it to last four or five seasons.
 I don’t think we’ll go beyond that because we’re going to finish more or less on the structure of the books.
-Carlton (Cuse) has taken liberty with the books cause he is the showrunner but I do think the shape is going to be about the same.
+Carlton [Cuse] has taken liberty with the books because he is the showrunner, but I do think the shape is going to be about the same.
 So we’ll stay between four or five seasons.

 But you don’t know which, four or five?

-We’re thinking about doing one more season for sure, then in the writers room, which already is active, we’re going to see how it lays out.
-It’s one thing to talk about 400 plus minutes of screen time, and another thing to really lay them out.
-If it leads to two seasons it’s great, if it lead to one it’s fine.
+We’re thinking about doing one more season, for sure, then in the writers room, which already is active, we’re going to see how it lays out.
+It’s one thing to talk about 400-plus minutes of screen time, and another thing to really lay them out.
+If it leads to two seasons, it’s great — if it leads to one, it’s fine.

 You’ve been talking about resurrecting Hellboy for a third installment.